jasonzha641/CDC2021/README.md

 ---

-## About
+## Folders in this template.
 The default repository directory is as follows:

 ### /datasets
-This is where you can put the files to your datasets.
+This is where you can find more information on your datasets.
+You may put your datasets in this folder but please keep in mind git/Github's file size limitations.
 Links to this year's datasets are the following:

 **Healthcare**
 - Placeholder